“It’s a contact sport.”

 I expect the authors I publish to create a website, learn to blog, build a community and social network, reach out to comment on other websites and blogs, and perhaps even seek feedback to work-in-progress by posting chapters online.
+If someone is ready to go a step further, they can also buy IG followers to create a reputation as an author.
+A writer’s popularity on social media can directly affect the sales of a published book.
 Doing all of this sounds difficult, but it’s the one of the best ways to achieve a platform to show off your latest works.
 Creating a blog and website can be done by using a web host.
 You can find the best one by reading some web hosting reviews, this can ensure that you’re choosing one of the most popular web hosts that others will probably be using too.
 Making sure that you interact with other authors is a great way of increasing your visibility online.
+You may also wish to employ the services of someone like this Milwaukee SEO company to help you create and execute a marketing strategy to really help you get yourself, and your content, out there and seen by your audience.
 Self-published authors must do all this and more since they don’t have the advantage of a traditional publisher’s marketing staff support.

 They also need to cultivate relationships with local bookstores that will be interested in having readings if they can draw a crowd, and help them sell a significant number of books.

 And don’t forget the all-important media.
 Self-publishing authors can contact regional radio talk and cable TV shows that are interested in a local angle.
 This kind of aggressive publicity, perhaps guided by a hired publicist, is responsible for the few extraordinary successes we hear about in self-publishing.